Lead Scientist, Performance Augmentation Systems Division

-Kevin specializes in human performance measurement, physiological sensing for cognitive state assessment, and human-machine teaming issues for complex systems.
-Kevin has served as Principal Investigator and Program Manager for a variety of research and development programs across the Air Force Research Laboratory (AFRL), NASA, and Naval Sea Systems Command (NAVSEA), in which he leads system development efforts through requirements gathering, design conception, engineering sprint cycles, and test/evaluation.
-Prior to joining Aptima, Kevin worked at the University of Illinois’ Institute for Health Research & Policy www.ihrp.uic.edu and the Defense Manpower Data Center www.dmdc.osd.mil focused on developing measurement instruments and planning/execution of large-scale data collection efforts.
+Kevin specializes in human performance measurement, physiological sensing for cognitive state assessment, and designing advanced human-machine teaming concepts for human performance augmentation.
+In addition to serving as lead scientist for Aptima’s Performance Augmentation Systems division, Kevin also leads the company’s Adaptive Augmentation Technologies capability, developing innovative solutions that adapt based on real-time assessment of human functional state and performance.
+Kevin has served as Principal Investigator (PI) and Program Manager (PM) for a variety of research and development programs across the Air Force Research Laboratory, Naval Sea Systems Command, Naval Air Systems Command, and NASA.
+As both a PI and PM, he has led system development efforts requirements gathering and design conception, through engineering sprint cycles and test and evaluation.
+Prior to joining Aptima, Kevin worked at the University of Illinois’ Institute for Health Research & Policy and the Defense Manpower Data Center focused on developing measurement instruments and performing large-scale data collection efforts.

-Kevin holds an M.A. in Human Factors and Applied Cognition from George Mason University and a B.A. in Psychology from DePaul University.
+Kevin holds a MA in Human Factors and Applied Cognition from George Mason University and a BA in Psychology from DePaul University.

 Durkee, K., Pappada, S., Ortiz, A., Feeney, J., & Galster, S. (2015).
 System Decision Framework for Augmenting Human Performance Using Real-Time Workload Classifiers.
 Proceedings of the 5th Annual IEEE International Multi-Disciplinary Conference on Cognitive Methods in Situation Awareness and Decision Support, Orlando, FL.